lightsofts/lightsofts.github.io/finlighting/help.md

 General includes some basic configuration options:

-1. Launch At Login: Allow `FinLighting` active at login
+1. `Launch At Login` : Allow `FinLighting` active at login
-2. Action on Selected File: Choose the action triggered by pressing Enter Key or the shortcut (Command + 1) on a selected file.
+2. `Action on Selected File` : Choose the action triggered by pressing Enter Key or the shortcut (Command + 1) on a selected file.
 If you select Copy and parse, you need to grant `FinLighting` accessibility permissions.
-3. Maxnum Of Search Result: Set the maximum number of displayed search results.
+3. Maxnum Of Search Result: The maximum number of displayed search results.

 #### Target Folders